Grapedge/smart-medicine-cabinet/README.md

 ## Description

-Course Design of my `Service Development Technology`.
+Course Design of the `Service Development Technology`.

 ## Installation